robomics/StripePy/docs/detect_stripes.rst

 Diagnostic plots generation
 ---------------------------

-The command ``stripepy call`` can generate several diagnostic plots that can be of help to gain more insights into the decisions made by the tool.
+The command `stripepy_call_help` can generate several diagnostic plots that can be of help to gain more insights into the decisions made by the tool.

 To generate the diagnostic plots, pass ``--roi=middle`` and specify the path to a folder where to store the plots using ``--plot-dir``.
 The ``--roi`` option requires you to specify a criterion (``start`` or ``middle``) to select a representative region from each chromosome for plot generation.